ehendrix23/tesla_dashcam/README.rst

     - Fixed: When providing a folder as output it would be possible that the last folder name was stripped potentially resulting in error.
 0.1.12:
     - New: Added chapter markers in the concatenated movies.
 Folder ones will have a chapter marker for each intermediate clip, merged one has a chapter marker for each folder.
+    - New: Option --chapter_offset for use with --merge to offset the chapter marker in relation to the folder clip.
     - New: Added flags -movstart and +faststart for video files better suited with browsers etc. (i.e. YouTube).
 Thanks to sf302 for suggestion.
-    - New: Option to add trigger file (--monitor_trigger_file) to use existence of a file for starting processing instead of USB/SD being inserted.
+    - New: Option to add trigger (--monitor_trigger_file) to use existence of a file/folder/link for starting processing instead of USB/SD being inserted.
     - Changed: Method for concatenating the clips together has been changed resulting in massive performance improvement (less then 1 second to do concatenation).
 Big thanks to sf302!
     - Fixed: Folders will now be deleted if there are 0-byte or corrupt video files within the folder `Issue #40 <https://github.com/ehendrix23/tesla_dashcam/issues/40>`_
     - Fixed: Providing a filename for --output would create a folder instead and not setting resulting file to filename provided `Issue #52 <https://github.com/ehendrix23/tesla_dashcam/issues/52>`_